-This crochet Air Plant Wall Hanger is a free crochet pattern!
+This crochet Air Plant Holder Wall Hanger is a free crochet pattern by Nana’s Crafty Home!

 Ever hear of air plants?
-I sure hadn’t but my sweet and thoughtful husband, knowing how much I love plants, bought me the most amazing gift for Mother’s Day this year – an air plant terriarium.
-Having no idea what in the world an air plant was I needed to learn how to take care of mine.
+I sure hadn’t but my sweet and thoughtful husband, knowing how much I love plants, bought me the most amazing gift for Mother’s Day this year – Air Plant Terrarium.
+Having no idea what in the world an Air Plant was I needed to learn how to take care of mine.
 After doing some research I learned just how amazing these plants are.

-If you would like to check out this same terrarium you can find it on Amazon – this teardrop shaped terrarium hangs from the ceiling or is small enough to display on a desk or window sill.
+This teardrop shaped Air Plant Terrarium hangs from the ceiling or is small enough to display on a desk or window sill.
 Such a cute little gift idea!
-Inside you find an air plant, moss, dried thistle, purple crystal and little mini white rocks for the base.
+Inside you find an air plant, moss, dried thistle, crystals and sand for the base.
 I hang mine with fishing wire from a curtain rod in front of my window.
 It gets great light and I can see it everyday from my desk.

 Air plants are great for anyone who thinks they can’t take care of plants or keep them alive – these low maintenance plants are so easy to take care of and require very little attention!